 Together with the success of the business is the recognition of the skills and expertise of its founder, Adams.
 His industry knowhow and charisma has won him titles and appreciations like Bowie State University’s 2010 Founders Promise Award, Maryland’s 25 CEOs You Need to Know, Top 100 Minority Business Enterprise Hall of Fame for the Mid-Atlantic Region, Maryland ‘s 2013 Chamber of Commerce’s Hall of Fame inductees, Most Admired CEOs by the Daily Record, Prince George’s County Young Democrats 2016 Business Leader of the Year Award, among many others.

 A man of the community, Timothy J. Adams has a wide-range of advocacies where he played significant roles in presenting the issues of small business to the U.S. Senate Committee on Small Business and Entrepreneurship and providing help to persons with disabilities as part of the Committee for Review for the Americans with Disabilities Act.
 As of present, his volunteerism to the Patriots Technology Training Center (PTTC) in Maryland helped heal the gap brought about by the digital, enable students of the minority to experience innovations, and encourage the youth to pursue STEM courses and careers.

 Who did we miss?
 (We know 40+ people is only a very small sample).
 What great African American entrepreneur do you know who should be celebrated here?
-Let us know! email@example.com
+Let us know!
+Contact Bill Poulos at email@example.com.